Kyle Sandilands: Virgin Mary comments

-Monkeypox comments
+Homophobia

-In 2022, Sandilands claimed that monkeypox was a "big gay disease" and that "only the gays" are contracting monkeypox.
-He later claimed that "no one else is giving the gays the warning."
+In 2022, Sandilands claimed that monkeypox was a "big gay disease" and that "only the gays" were contracting monkeypox.
+He later defended the remarks by claiming that "no one else is giving the gays the warning."

+By contrast, in August 2017, Sandilands opposed a caller to The Kyle and Jackie O Show who contended that it was "cruel" for same-sex couples to raise children.
+In that exchange, Sandilands passionately reprimanded the caller's views and ended the conversation by insulting him and telling him, "Go away, you peasant."

 Fatphobic comments

 Across his career, Sandilands made numerous fatphobic insults, most notably on the 2006 season of Australian Idol.
 The former panellist openly admitted to judging Australian Idol contestants' future success based on their weight.
 In 2006, he told 16-year-old Jessica Mauboy to "lose the jelly belly" and warned Kate DeAraugo to work on her "tuck shop lady arms".
 Kyle claimed he was helping the contestants "be the best they can be".
 "For some reason, people think I don't like women that are overweight," he said.
-"If they're fat, then I say to them they should lose weight."The 51-year-old has also made other comments about other celebrities and journalists, often using it as an insult when somebody has made a negative comment towards him.
-Most prominently in 2012, he called a News Limited journalist a "fat, bitter thing" and a "fat slag" after she gave his show a Night with the Stars a negative review.
+"If they're fat, then I say to them they should lose weight."Sandilands has also made other comments about other celebrities and journalists, often using it as an insult when somebody has made a negative comment towards him.
+Most prominently in 2012, he called a News Limited journalist a "fat, bitter thing" and a "fat slag" after she gave his show A Night with the Stars a negative review.
 "What a fat bitter thing you are, you deputy editor of an online thing.
 You've got a nothing job anyway," Kyle said on air.
 "You're a piece of sh*t.
 You little troll...
-You should be fired from your job," According to the Sydney Morning Herald, he also claimed that he would "hunt [her] down" for her review.
+You should be fired from your job."

+According to the Sydney Morning Herald, he also claimed that he would "hunt [her] down" for her review.